-Local Rules & Terms of the Competition For One-Day Four-Ball Events
+Local Rules & Terms of the Competition

+CGA One-Day Tournaments

 The Rules of Golf as approved by the USGA and The R&A govern play.
-These Local Rules and Terms of the Competition are in effect at all CGA One-Day Four-Ball events.
-See any additional Notice to Players at the starter's table or announced prior to start of the round and Entry Information for modifications or additions to the following.
-Complete text of the Rules and Local Rules may be found in the current Official Guide to the Rules of Golf, effective January 2019.
+These Local Rules and Terms of the Competition are in effect at all CGA Championships and qualifying rounds.
+See applicable championship or qualifying round Notice to Players and Entry Information for modifications or additions to the following.
+Complete text of the Rules and Local Rules may be found in the current Rules of Golf, effective January 2023.

 Unless otherwise noted, the penalty for breach of a Local Rule or Condition is the general penalty.

 RULES COMMITTEE - CGA official-in-charge has final authority on any rulings.